We just found the perfect way to travel – a river cruise.

 I felt very safe as I walked through this village.

-Explorason chose to stay in the safety of our cabin, and the staff were ‘on hand’ should he need them.
+Explorason chose to stay in the safety of our cabin, and the staff was ‘on hand’ should he need them.
 He was able to have his own time, and so was I as I went on my evening stroll.

 Yes.
 This Cruise Is Perfect!